Northeast Community College offers a Provisional Operators Permit Driver Training course for individuals 14-17 years of age.

 Employment Certificate (Work Permit)

 Youth, ages 14 and 15, are restricted by law in the number of hours and times of day they are allowed to work.
-Additionally, all minors 14 and 15 years of age are required to obtain an Employment Certificate completed by the designated public high school district.
-Norfolk Senior High is the designated district in Norfolk, Nebraska.
+Additionally, all minors 14 and 15 years of age are required to obtain an Employment Certificate completed by a designated school official.
 This Employment Certificate may be viewed to be aware of the type of information needed to complete the certificate, but the Registrar or a Counseling Center official at Norfolk Senior High must complete the certificate, verifying the minor's information and signature.
 Student presence is mandatory for completion of the Employment Certificate.
 Arrange an appointment by calling 402.644.2529.

 Job shadowing is a useful way to learn about a particular job of interest, and involves spending time following a professional as they work.
 By observing the professional for anywhere from a few hours to several weeks, you can get a better understanding of their particular career.
 For assistance in arranging a job shadowing experience, contact Mr. Porn in the Counseling Center: